ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

 You have your K3s cluster up and running, but it is missing a crucial component: a load balancer.

-I told you in the previous [chapter **G025**](G025%20-%20K3s%20cluster%20setup%2008%20~%20K3s%20Kubernetes%20cluster%20setup.md#the-k3sserver01-nodes-configyaml-file) to disable the default one because here you will deploy a more capable and popular alternative called [MetalLB](https://metallb.io/).
+The previous [chapter **G025**](G025%20-%20K3s%20cluster%20setup%2008%20~%20K3s%20Kubernetes%20cluster%20setup.md#the-k3sserver01-nodes-configyaml-file) made you disable the default one because here you will deploy a more capable and popular alternative called [MetalLB](https://metallb.io/).

 ## Considerations before deploying MetalLB